dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

 bit-sliced signature index.
 The authors are using a very similar approach, but there's a few noteworthy differences.

-COBS uses bloom filters in the context of finding DNA sequences in a large body of samples.
+COBS uses Bloom filters in the context of finding DNA sequences in a large body of samples.
 A query typically involves a variable-sized subsequence of DNA, and indexing happens on _k-mer_ level.
 Since the actual search involves far longer sequences, a search query is translated into a conjunction of many _k-mers_.